Weight Loss

 Key Takeaways

-• Off-label prescribing involves using medications for purposes other than what it is approved for by Health Canada, based on healthcare professionals’ discretion.
+• Off-label prescribing involves using medications for purposes other than what it is authorized for sale by Health Canada, based on healthcare professionals’ discretion.

 • It can offer benefits when conventional treatments are limited or ineffective.